oshevchuk27/animation-toolkit/assignments/a0-start/Readme.md

 As can be seen on the image above, the red sphere is drawn behind the green one.

-* images, gifs, videos
-* brief description of what each image/gif/video shows

 ## Sphere3D

  <img src='https://github.com/oshevchuk27/animation-toolkit/blob/main/assignments/a0-start/videowalkthrough.gif' title='Sphere moving gif' width='' alt='Sphere moving gif' />